OpenPHDGuiding/phd2/README-PHD2.txt

-Welcome to the PHD2 Beta Release 1 (v2.1.0).
+Welcome to the PHD2 Beta Release 3 (v2.1.3a).

-We have decided to ship this version to Beta 1 (instead of Alpha 6) because PHD2 is now "feature complete".
-That means we beleive all the functionality needed to ship is implemented.
+For Windows, this would be Release Candidate 1 if it were not for some late breaking changes to the LE webcam code.
+For IOS, this is the first Beta to contain the new GUI changes designed to fix all the little wxWidgets issues that were discovered.
+Other than the GUI changes, the IOS version is probably at Release Candidate quality as well.

-The developers and a number of Alpha testers have been using PHD2 for all night guiding sessions, so it is getting to be "ready for prim time".
-That does not mean it is bug free or totally stable (and it never will be), but it is getting to be quite usable.:w
+At this point we are concentrating on fixing any remaining serious defects, and are likely to not work on enhacement requests until PHD2.2 (i.e. until we have a "Release" version of PHD2, which of reasons I won't go into will come out as 2.1.x).

 Please try to use use, and send feedback on issues that you find or with enhancements that you think would improve the program.